 You may take the TOEFL iBT at any time during the FPGEC Certification process; however, ETS will only forward score reports for up to two years following a test date.

 The FPGEC evaluates each application and supporting documentation and the ECE General Evaluation Report for accuracy, authenticity, and fulfillment of certification requirements.
 If your application does not meet requirements, you will be notified and will be asked to correct those deficiencies.
+You must meet all requirements and be made eligible to take the FPGEE within two years of submitting your FPGEC application or you will have to reapply.
 Details about each step of the process and the approximate time to complete each step are available in the FPGEC Certification Timeline.

 Awarding FPGEC Certification